ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 2 - Medium

-### R17 Mobile device compromised
+### R17 Mobile phone compromised due to loss or theft

 #### Risk overview

-An Apple iOS device used to access Sensitive and or security classified data is compromised as a result of the [ACSC’s Security Configuration Guide - Apple iOS 12 Devices](https://www.cyber.gov.au/publications/security-configuration-guide-apple-ios-12-devices) (September 2019)  not being fully implemented due to the usability impacts.
+An Apple iOS device used to access Sensitive and or security classified information is compromised as a result of the device being lost or stolen.

-Note, the CloudSystem does not include the use of devices using the Android operating system.
+Note: the CloudSystem does not include the use of devices using the Android operating system.

 #### Assets affected